jamestattersall/Proton2Mssql/readme.md

 Entities can be linked together (e.g. a patient's GP) by storing the entity key for one entity instance (e.g. a specific GP) in the record of another entity instance (e.g. a specific patient).

-An entity is one of the core EAV concepts.

 An entity also has a default ID line.

 ## Item

 The Proton Item is the Attribute in EAV terminology.
-The item is roughly equivalent to a field in the logical schema.
+The item is roughly equivalent to a field/column of a table in a relational database.
 The item defines the meaning of any values describing an entity instance.
 In Proton systems there are typically about 2000 items.
 For the patient entity, there may be items last name, first name, surname, date of birth etc.

 The item describes the data type (test, integer, code etc.) display length, the entity it describes and its (optional) membership of a group.